h43z/writeups/0922-intigriti.md

 itself was within an iframe, this `magic.php` would send the message to the uppermost `top` and not the `index.php`.

-For us this bug has no real meaning as there is nothing interesting gained from receiving whatever this code sends.
+For us this misuse of `top` vs `parent` has no real meaning as there is nothing interesting gained from receiving those messages.

 Aside from the `eval` in `magic.php` there is only one other place that somehow interacts and manipulates the webpage.
-It's on main side `index.php`.
+It's `onmessage` listener in the main page `index.php`.
 ```
 addEventListener('message', e => {
   switch(e.data.action){